Exploring HoneyBook's New Automations

 What?!?!?! 🎉🤯 YAY!!
 I can’t tell you how excited I am about this one.

-HoneyBook now allows you to use conditional logic inside your automations, letting you build yes/no paths based on specific client actions.
-This is a fantastic way to further automate your client process and ensure that each client receives the right communication or smart files based on their actions without lifting a finger.
+HoneyBook now lets you use conditional logic inside your automations, so you can build yes/no paths based on specific client actions.
+This is a game changer for automating your client process - instead of manually checking whether a client did something before sending the next email, HoneyBook handles the decision for you.

-To use conditional logic, insert a condition inside of the path of the automation and it will split into a yes path and a no path
+To use conditional logic, insert a condition inside the automation path and it will split into a yes path and a no path.

-Example: once a contact form is submitted, automate the follow up for booking a discovery call.
+Example: after a contact form is submitted, automate the follow-up for booking a discovery call.

-• Insert condition of session was scheduled, for session type “discovery call”.
+• Insert condition: session was scheduled for session type “discovery call”.
 Set the time frame for the condition to 2 days.

-• If client does book a discovery call (YES path), the next action is move the pipeline stage to “consult booked”.
+• If client does book a call (YES path): move the pipeline stage to “consult booked”.

-• If client doesn’t book a discovery call (NO path) in 2 days, the next action is to send them an email inviting them to book a call again
+• If client doesn’t book a call within 2 days (NO path): send a follow-up email inviting them to book a call again.

 AH-MAZING 🎉